|

 the diagnostic levels for each module, and so forth.

-It also finishes initializing each Diagnostic
+It also finishes initializing each Diagnostic object that has

 been created since the program started.